BUSINESS DAMAGE ASSESSMENT SURVEY: ACTIVE

 The Small Business Adminsitrations offers low interest disaster loans for individuals, businesses and non-profit organizations.
 The loans can be used for loss and damages not fully covered by insurance.
 View this list of information needed for the SBA loan process.

-THE U.S. SMALL BUSINESS ADMINISTRATION ANNOUNCED TWO DISASTER DECLARATIONS APPLICABLE TO HIGHLANDS COUNTY RESIDENTS AND BUSINESSES RELATED TO HURRICANE DORIAN AND TROPICAL STORM NESTOR:
+THE U.S. SMALL BUSINESS ADMINISTRATION HAS TWO DISASTER DECLARATIONS APPLICABLE TO HIGHLANDS COUNTY RESIDENTS AND BUSINESSES RELATED TO HURRICANE DORIAN AND COVID-19 (CORONAVIRUS)

 ECONOMIC INJURY DISASTER LOAN - ACTIVE